ajaykumar97/react-native-simple-logger/Readme.md

 A simple React-Native logger to log outputs to make debugging easy in ``Chrome Debugger``.

-It automatically disables the ``console.log`` if it is not the production environment.
+It automatically disables the ``console.log`` if it is not in the production environment.

 ## Installation